 What is a Dual Diagnosis?

 A dual diagnosis is any diagnosis that occurs alongside drug or alcohol abuse.
-It’s common for substance abuse patients to have another mental disorder that occurs alongside their addiction.
+It’s common for addiction and mental health to co-occur in women as they try to self-medicate the mental illness.
 These conditions (such as depression, anxiety, or bipolar disorder) could be what pushed a patient into addiction or a result of substance abuse.

-The symptoms of a mental health disorder such as depression can be so similar to those of a substance abuse disorder, there can be confusion about the origin of symptoms and how to best manage them.
-At New Directions for Women, we are trained in all manner of detox, mental health care, and other therapeutic options that best speak to a dual diagnosis.
+The symptoms of a mental health condition can be similar to those of a substance use disorder.
+Therefore, there can be confusion about the origin of symptoms and how to manage them best.
+At New Directions for Women, we are trained in all manner of detox, substance abuse treatment, mental health care, and other therapeutic options that best speak to a dual diagnosis recovery.

-Substance Abuse Disorders
+Substance Use Disorders

-A substance abuse disorder is diagnosed when the overuse of a substance begins to interfere with work, school, or social relationships.
-These conditions can also worsen (or cause) secondary medical conditions such as anxiety or depression.
+A substance use disorder is diagnosed when the overuse of a substance begins to interfere with work, school, or social relationships.
+These conditions can also worsen secondary medical conditions such as anxiety or depression.
 Someone struggling with substance abuse will often go to great lengths to hide their behaviors.
 They’ll begin to miss work or social engagements, act secretive, and pretend nothing is wrong.
 These behaviors can alienate friends and family and lead to further isolation.

-Common Co-Occurring Disorders
+Common Co-Occurring Disorders for Women